Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Maybe your next oven will even prepare your meals from scratch!

-Tech like this does not come cheap, so if you’re interested in getting a high-end model to show your friends, you’ll have to take a considerable amount of money from your piggy bank.
-On average, Smart ovens are in the $600-3,500, and they’re ideal for people who want to bake while being able to move freely around their home while doing any adjustments necessary.
+Tech does not come cheap, so if you’re interested in getting a high-end model to show your friends, you’ll have to take considerable money from your piggy bank.
+On average,

 Air Frying Ovens

 Air fryers have a fan that circulates the hot air within them to ensure even cooking and the mouth-watering Maillard reaction on your meals.
-Typically, these ovens offer air frying as a feature rather than being based entirely on this particular cooking method.
+Typically, Air-Frying ovens offer air frying as a feature rather than being based entirely on this particular cooking method.

 Steam Ovens